Average Handle Time: Strategies for Improving AHT in Your Call Center

 When it comes to AHT, it's important to measure and track it against metrics like CSAT, Service Level, Net Promoter Score, and Quality Management, striking a balance between cutting costs and stellar customer service.

-AHT Benchmarks by Industry
+Average Handle Time (AHT) Benchmarks by Industry

 There isn't a one-size-fits-all benchmark for Average Handle Time.
 AHT is dependant on industry, product specifications, and also the type of contact center.

-For example, 2024 data shows healthcare AHT should aim for 3 minutes and 28 seconds, while telecommunications AHT is closer to 2 minutes and 36 seconds.
+For example, 2025 data shows healthcare AHT should aim for 3 minutes and 28 seconds, while telecommunications AHT is closer to 2 minutes and 36 seconds.

 We've included a chart below with the Average Handle Time across various sectors.

-Average Handle Time benchmarks table
+Average Handle Time Benchmarks Table

 Industry